Do Go On - 536 - FedEx Flight 705

 So the Swit Tucker is now helping hold down Calloway.

-and Sanders is back to...
+And Sanders is back to...

 Fuck out.

-Well, you know, Callow probably is.
+Well, you know, Calloway probably is.

-He'd be in the best position, too.
+He'd be in the best position too

-It's like, this is a bit awkward, mate.
+It's like this is a bit awkward mate

 Could you land this?